Skip to main content

 Monitoring the effects

-The construction of the Thames Tideway Tunnel is split in to three work packages; West, Central and East.
+The construction of the Thames Tideway Tunnel was split in to three work packages; West, Central and East.
 Each package includes a number of CSO interception and shaft construction sites.

-For the Central area, we are supporting the contractor team – a Ferrovial Agroman and Laing O’Rourke joint venture - to develop and implement a Scour and Accretion Monitoring and Mitigation Plan (SAMMP) for each site of temporary river works.
-The SAMMP collates the predicted effects of the works on scour and accretion in the river, the understanding of bed level variability and outlines how the river bed level will be monitored during and following the construction of the temporary works.
+For the Central area, we are supported the contractor team – a Ferrovial Agroman and Laing O’Rourke joint venture - to develop and implement a Scour and Accretion Monitoring and Mitigation Plan (SAMMP) for each site of temporary river works.
+The SAMMP collates the predicted effects of the works on scour and accretion in the river, the understanding of bed level variability and outlines how the river bed level has been monitored over the project construction phase, up to and including removal of the temporary works.
 The SAMMP then describes the action that will be taken to mitigate the effects where necessary.
 The SAMMP is an important document for the construction process and needs to be approved by the relevant regulatory bodies.

 Want to know more?